akramalex/DietDive/README.md

 [GitHub Projects](https://github.com/users/akramalex/projects/11) served as an Agile tool for this project.
+ ### Summary:
+  - EPIC 1: User interactions with posts (viewing and interacting)
+  - EPIC 2: Commenting and liking posts
+  - EPIC 3: Content management (backend tasks like managing posts and comments)
+  - EPIC 4: About page management (updating and displaying site information)-
+  - EPIC 5: Contact and communication (handling user-submitted contact forms)
+ ####  Milestones and Sprints
+In this project, milestones are used solely to track the completion and progress of sprints.
+Each sprint has a predefined set of user stories or tasks to be completed within the sprint period.
+The milestone is used to mark the completion of each sprint, ensuring that all objectives for that sprint are met.
  - The dietDive project was managed from the beginning using GitHub Projects (View Project Here), in order to ensure an agile approach.

  - The project goals were broken into Epics, each further divided into User Stories.